-If you were in an auto accident and have auto insurance with Geico, you should understand what the arbitration process sis like.
-This option is available to you if you find the settlement negotiations are not progressing.
+If you were in an auto accident and have auto insurance with Geico, you should understand what the arbitration process looks like.
+This option is available to you if you find the auto accident settlement negotiations are not progressing.
 Rather than filing a lawsuit, which is time consuming and expensive, a neutral arbitrator agreed to by you and Geico can weigh the evidence and issue a legally-binding decision.

 Below is more information about the arbitration process with Geico.
 If you’re trying to avoid going through the standard Geico Claims Process,

 Overview of Geico Arbitration Process

 The arbitration process with Geico begins with you stating in writing that you plan to use arbitration to resolve a personal injury claim.
 One of the first things that needs to be determined is who is going to be the arbitrator on the case.
 You and Geico will need to agree to who will be the arbitrator, who is normally an attorney or a retired judge.
 Agreeing on this point may require some negotiation.
 Organizations such as AAA can provide a list of neutral arbitrators in your area.

 Arbitrator Is Chosen

 After you agree upon the arbitrator with Geico, a date will be set the for the arbitration hearing.
 This also serves as the deadline for both sides of the case submit documents in support of their argument.
 The documents that Geico submits will be helpful to see the strength of their arguments.